getsentry/sentry-javascript/docs/using-yalc.md

 ### My changes are not applied to the test project

-Did you run `yarn build && yarn publish:yalc` after making your changes?
+Did you run `yarn build && yarn yalc:publish` after making your changes?

 ### My test project uses Vite and I still don't see changes